Recent Releases & Other News

 Kathryn Gahl is a writer, dancer, and registered nurse.
 Born to an Irish nurse and German farmer, she grew up with seven siblings in a farmhouse located at the end of a half-mile gravel drive.
 She earned a B.S. in English at the University of Wisconsin-Stevens Point and a B.S. in Nursing at Syracuse University (NY).
 After 25 years in nursing and nursing management, she became a full-time writer, studying at Bread Loaf, Stonecoast, Sewanee, Iowa Writers’ Workshop Fiction Intensive, Iowa Summer Festival, Vermont College, and Taos.

 Her poems and stories are widely published in small journals, including Eclipse, Hawaii Pacific Review, Permafrost, Porcupine Literary Arts Magazine, and Willow Review.
-Twice a Glimmer Train finalist, she received honorable mention from The Council of Wisconsin Writers.
-Margie named her a finalist for the 2006 Marjorie J. Wilson Award.
-Other finalist awards include poetry at Lumina and Chautauqua and fiction in the Arthur Edelstein Prize for Short Fiction plus the William Richey Short Story Contest.
+Twice a Glimmer Train finalist, she received honorable mention from The Council of Wisconsin Writers and Wisconsin People & Ideas .
+Margie named her a finalist for the Marjorie J. Wilson Award.
+Other finalist awards include poetry at Lumina and Chautauqua , the Arthur Edelstein Prize for Short Fiction, the William Richey Short Story Winner, and the Flash Fiction finalist at Talking Writing .

-Mother of two young adults, she loves red lipstick, the tango, and home cooking.
+Mother of two young adults and Oma to one, she loves red lipstick, the tango, and home cooking.
 Her readings have been described as “lively and pulsating.
 Even if you don’t like poetry, you will get goosebumps when you hear Kathryn.”
 She participates in Reading Buddies, a Wisconsin program supplying readers and picture books to preschoolers.

 Gahl recently finished her first novel (hooray)!
 Inspiration flows from her father, who would have been a writer if it weren’t for frozen barn pipes, sows farrowing at midnight, rust in the wheat field, cows breaking into the raspberry patch, and eight children wanting lunch money.
 That, and his devotion to his wife and Saturday night dance partner, Kathryn's mother.
 This site is dedicated to them.